Located just minutes south of Daytona Beach and about an hour northeast of Orlando is the quaint seaside town of Ponce Inlet.

 Ponce Inlet Real Estate

-Housing options in Ponce Inlet include a mix of condos, townhouses, and single-family homes, with a median home value in the $300k’s.
-Taking a look at what’s currently on the market will give you a good idea of what to expect.
+Housing options in Ponce Inlet include a mix of condos, townhouses, and single-family homes, with a median home value in the $300k's.

 A lot of people fall in love with Ponce Inlet and want to visit her often, but decide they'd rather live a little closer to town.
 For those people, Port Orange is a natural choice.